Optimization-Algorithms-Book/Code-Listings/README.md

 # Note

-If you dowbloaded the code bundle from the Manning website, please consider checking out thee official code repository on GitHub at: https://github.com/Optimization-Algorithms-Book/Code-Listings for the most recent version.
+If you dowbloaded the code bundle from the Manning website, please consider checking out the official code repository on GitHub at: https://github.com/Optimization-Algorithms-Book/Code-Listings for the most recent version.

 <!-- # Errata